Updated: Sep 20

 Online lessons may not provide the same feedback or guidance on your progress as in-person.
 You may also miss the social aspect of learning chess with other people.

 Online lessons require self-motivation and discipline to stick to your learning plan and avoid distractions.
-That’s why in this case is crucial that the parent oversees her child’s improvement or you have a clear sight on what you want to achieve.
+That’s why in the case of parents, is crucial that you oversee your child’s improvement and have a clear sight of what you want to achieve.

 - You may face technical issues or limitations.

-Online lessons depend on the quality and reliability of your internet connection, device and software.
+Online classes depend on the quality and reliability of your internet connection, device, and software.
 You may also encounter some limitations in terms of visualizing the board, analyzing positions, or playing practice games.
 A good combo for interactive lessons is lichess.org and Zoom; but this doesn’t give us the same interaction we get in person.

 Is online chess different from real chess?

 I don't know if we should call "real chess" one or the other but the rules, game modes and overall aim of the game are the same, though with online chess you can draw arrows on the board, play with a computer, play with people from all around the world and even study famous plays in seconds.